-DON’T BE A PARROT BE AN EAGLE WITH YOUR MONEY
+DON’T BE A PARROT BE A THRIFTY LIVING EAGLE WITH YOUR MONEY

 Most people want to continue living in their own home for as long as possible but for many Canadians this may not be the case.

 Someone passes away who you thought was struggling financially or perhaps just doing well only to find out they are millionaires.

 This happens more than we hear about and it makes you wonder why someone who has money doesn’t spend it or enjoy it?